1948 Texas Tech Red Raiders football team

 The 1948 Texas Tech Red Raiders football team represented Texas Technological College—now known as Texas Tech University—as a member of the Border Conference during the 1948 college football season.
 Led by eighth-year head coach Dell Morgan, the Red Raiders compiled an overall record of 7–3 with a mark of 5–0 in conference play, winning the Border Conference title for the second consecutive season.

+Texas Tech was ranked at No. 56 in the final Litkenhous Difference by Score System ratings for 1948.

 Schedule

+The Red Raiders were invited to play a game in Mexico City on December 11.
+The proposition was discussed at length by the Texas Tech athletic council, who eventually voted against it due to the team's ten-game schedule.